Click Here for Additional Resources

 Intergovernmental Case Processing Resources

-This website is supported by Grant Number 90FD0231-01-00 from the ACF/OCSS Office of Discretionary Grants within the Administration for Children and Families, a division of the U.S. Department of Health and Human Services.
+This website is supported by Grant Number 90FD0231-01-00 from the ACF/OCSE Office of Discretionary Grants within the Administration for Children and Families, a division of the U.S. Department of Health and Human Services.
 Neither the Administration for Children and Families nor any of its components operate, control, are responsible for, or necessarily endorse this website (including, without limitation, its content, technical infrastructure, and policies, and any services or tools provided).
-The opinions, findings, conclusions, and recommendations expressed are those of the author(s) and do not necessarily reflect the views of the Administration for Children and Families and the ACF/OCSS Office of Discretionary Grants.
+The opinions, findings, conclusions, and recommendations expressed are those of the author(s) and do not necessarily reflect the views of the Administration for Children and Families and the ACF/OCSE Office of Discretionary Grants.